huggingface/hub-docs/docs/hub/models-the-hub.md

 ## What is the Model Hub?

 The Model Hub is where the members of the Hugging Face community can host all of their model checkpoints for simple storage, discovery, and sharing.
 Pre-trained models are available to be downloaded using the [`huggingface_hub` client library](https://huggingface.co/docs/huggingface_hub/index) or with [`🤗 transformers`](https://huggingface.co/docs/transformers/index) for fine-tuning and other usages.
-To use models in production, they can even be deployed using the [Inference API](./models-inference).
+You can even leverage the [Inference API](./models-inference) to use models in production.

 You can refer to the following video for a guide on navigating the Model Hub: